 - Preparing and Submitting your Presentation

 - Delivering your Presentation

 - Especially for Netcast Presenters

-To ensure that your presentation can be processed appropriately and associated with the correct session—both live and online—please name and submit your presentation according to the following guidelines.
+To ensure that your presentation can be processed appropriately and associated with the correct session, please name and submit your presentation according to these guidelines:

-- Name your presentation file – Please name your presentation according to this example: YYYYMMDD-lastname-topic-title, where YYYYMMDD is the year, month and day the presentation is scheduled; lastname is your last name, and; topic-title is a shortened version of the topic or session title, lowercase.
-For example, a PowerPoint presentation on IPv6 given on 11 Feb 2008 by Gary Bachula would be named 20080211-bachula-ipv6.ppt.
+- Name your presentation file – Please name your presentation according to this example: YYYYMMDD-lastname-title, where YYYYMMDD is the year, month and day the presentation is scheduled; lastname is your last name, and; title is a shortened version of the topic or session title, lowercase.
+For example, a PowerPoint presentation on SDN given on 11 Feb 2016 by Matt Zekauskas would be named 20160211-zekauskas-sdn.ppt.

 Here are some simple tips to help make your presentation a success.

-- Please practice giving your presentation prior to the meeting.
+- Please practice giving your presentation before the meeting.